cahl-19/lockdown-protests/README.md

 will be generated and written to ./scripts which you may execute to launch the webserver on [http://localhost:4567](http://localhost:4567).

-To produce an optomized/minified built, use `./gradlew release`.
+To produce an optomized/minified build, use `./gradlew release`.

 In order to use the test map you will need to obtain a [mapbox api token](https://www.mapbox.com/studio/account/tokens/) and supply